mindspore-ai/docs/tutorials/lite/source_en/quick_start/train_lenet.md

 print("finished exporting")
 ```

-### Model Transfering
+### Model Transferring

 To run this python code one must have an installed [MindSpore environment](https://gitee.com/mindspore/mindspore/blob/master/README.md#installation).
 In the example below we use a CPU-supported MindSpore environment installed on a docker with image name `${DOCKER_IMG}`.
-Please refer to [MindSpore Docker Image Instalation instructions](https://gitee.com/mindspore/mindspore/blob/master/README.md#docker-image).
+Please refer to [MindSpore Docker Image Installation instructions](https://gitee.com/mindspore/mindspore/blob/master/README.md#docker-image).

 > MindSpore environment allows the developer to run MindSpore python code on server or PC.
 It differs from MindSpore Lite framework that allows to compile and run code on embedded devices.